LateefAkinola/MULIMEDIA-APPLICATION/README.md

 - **Search Feature:**
    - As the number of uploaded files increases, finding specific files becomes challenging.
-   - The search functionality simplifies file discovery by allowing users to search based on keywords and file types.
+   - The search feature simplifies file discovery by allowing users to search based on keywords and file types.
    - Users can quickly locate desired files without manually scrolling through a long list, improving the overall user experience.

 ## **Explanation of How the Code Works**